 Scheduling the gathering at a time of day that is best for your loved one is highly recommended.
 Many people with dementia experience sundowning, which makes it difficult to relax or interrelate as the sun goes down.
 Gatherings in the morning and early afternoon tend to work better.

 Even with your best efforts, your loved one may end up experiencing anxiety.
-It could be because of the new environment, or because of certain people or conversations.
+It could be because of the new environment or because of certain people or conversations.
 We can’t control these things, but we are able to respond quickly.

 As the disease progresses, you may want to consider having a personal caregiver join you.
 Including a loved one in family gatherings for as long as possible is beneficial to their overall health.
-A care provider can help with taking care of personal needs, helping the person eat, and can be wonderful at keeping conversations at a place of comfort for your loved one.
-Their calming presence can allow you to mingle without guilt, and if there are any challenges with anxiety or agitation the care provider can let you know.
+A care provider can help with taking care of personal needs, helping the person eat, and can be wonderful at keeping conversations in a place of comfort for your loved one.
+Their calming presence can allow you to mingle without guilt, and if there are any challenges with anxiety or agitation, the care provider can let you know.

 It is important to try to include our loved ones, even if it doesn’t work out every time.
 Those with dementia deserve to have enjoyable experiences, and the feelings of warmth and love will remain even once the event is past.